Saturday March 14, 2019 was our First Day of Quarantine/Shut Down During COVID-19

 We all slept in today.
 We allowed the kids to play on the computer as today we were focused on house work.
 The reality is we know they will spend more time on the computer than we would like.
 It’s tough balancing kids, household responsibilities while we both work full time.
 I am hoping that having an established schedule will help us cut down during the week.
 Both our kids love Roblox and often connect with friends while playing.
 This will be one way they can stay connected with friends while school is closed .
 We are hoping to establish some other non contact ways as well.

 We took a a technology break late afternoon and the kids played legos.
 Our son likes to build his own things and our daughter loves the kits.
 Our daughter builds a tractor trailers.
 Our son redid the kitchen he previous built and turned it into a house with a mailbox and security camera.
 Mike and I were shopping on Ali Express today as well.
 Our daughter picked out 4 lego sets that she had earned as prizes.
 They are a fraction of the price on Ali Express.
 The difference of these generic sets is that they do not come in a box. they need to be sorted by color but our daughter does well with them sorted that way. we also experience one that only had on-line instructions.

 The kids also played with this Demolition set where they build up a building set and then push a button to watch it explore.

 Afternoon on our First Day of Quarantine/Shut Down

 Kids spent the Afternoon playing Roblox while we picked up from lunch and did some more laundry and cleaning.

 Cooking: Pig in a Blanket

-In addition to Cooking with Olivia.
+In addition to Cooking with Our daughters.
 I made a double batch of this Chicken soup that our family loves.
-Olivia helped dump some of the broth in the pot but then quickly got over cooking.
+Our daughters helped dump some of the broth in the pot but then quickly got over cooking.

 We had Pig in the Blanket as an appetizer, chicken cauliflower rice soup and crab raviolis for our main course that we picked up from aldis.